ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

   }
   ```
 - By default the visual state of an `amp-carousel` button when it is disabled is that it is hidden.
-  You may override this visual state of an `amp-carousel` button by doing:
+  You may override this visual state of an `amp-carousel` button in the disabled state by:

   ```css
   .amp-carousel-button.amp-disabled {